of 16 June 2022

 The methodological framework of the Czech National Bank for setting the countercyclical buffer rate is presented in the document The CNB’s approach to setting the countercyclical capital buffer.

-The annual growth rates of bank loans provided to households for house purchase and for consumption were 8.6% and 0.1% respectively in March 2021.
-Bank loans to non-financial corporations decreased by 2.4% year on year in March 2021.
+The annual growth rates of bank loans provided to households for house purchase and for consumption were 11.1% and 8.9% respectively in March 2022.
+Bank loans to non-financial corporations increased by 7.6% year on year in March 2022.

-Institutions shall apply a countercyclical capital buffer rate of 1.00% of the total risk exposure for the purposes of calculating the combined buffer requirement as from 1 July 2022.
+The institutions concerned shall apply a countercyclical capital buffer rate of 2.50% of the total risk exposure for the purposes of calculating the combined buffer requirement as from 1 April 2023.
+They shall apply a rate of 2.00% for the purposes of calculating the combined capital buffer from 1 January 2023 to 31 March 2023.
+They shall apply a rate of 1.50% for the purposes of calculating the combined capital buffer from 1 October 2022 to 31 December 2022.
+They shall apply a rate of 1.00% for the purposes of calculating the combined capital buffer from 1 July 2022 to 30 September 2022.
 They shall apply a rate of 0.50% for the purposes of calculating the combined capital buffer until 30 June 2022.